GMOs are transgenic plants or organisms carrying foreign genes.

 - This procedure increases the original value, just like the fortification of iron content in chickpeas.

 - Due to this, the poor who cannot afford to use milk or other commodities of iron can meet their iron requirement at a nominal price by consuming fortified chickpea.

 - GMOs are designed to increase the shelf life of perishable food commodities.

 - This genetic modification enables the farmers to avoid postharvest losses due to the enhanced perishability time of particular food items.

-- Further, it is much easier to distribute food to far-off places within the country or in other parts of the world thereby raising the economic gains to the state.
+- Further, it is much easier to distribute food to far-off places within the country or in other parts of the world, thereby raising the economic gains for the state.